-Organizations must protect personal data in their possession or under their control by making reasonable security arrangements to prevent unauthorized access, collection, use, disclosure, copying, modification, disposal or similar risks.
+Organizations must protect personal data in their possession or under their control by making reasonable security arrangements to prevent unauthorized access, collection, use, disclosure, copying, modification, disposal, the loss of any storage medium or device on which personal data is stored, or similar risks.
+Data intermediaries are also directly liable and subject to the same security obligation.
 The Act does not specify security measures to adopt and implement, however the Commission has issued best practice guidance which provides specific examples, including with respect to cloud computing and IT outsourcing.

 In addition, the Cybersecurity Act 2018 ("CSA") was passed in Singapore in early 2019.
 The CSA primarily contains obligations applicable to organizations which have been designated as owners of critical information infrastructure.
 In particular, if your organization has been designated by the Cybersecurity Commissioner as the owner of a critical information infrastructure, additional obligations will apply to your organization in relation to data breach incident handling and notification.

-Enforcement of the Act is carried out by the Commission.
-The powers of the Commission include giving directions to do any of the following:
+Enforcement of the Act is carried out by the Commission, which include giving directions to do any of the following:

 - Stop collection, use or disclosure of personal data in contravention of the Act

 - Destroy personal data collected in contravention of the Act

 - Provide or refuse access to or correction of personal data